leotrs/erdos/content/graphs/paths.md

 Connected Component[](#component)
 : A **connected component**, or simply **component**, is a set of nodes in which any two are connected by a path.
+A graph that only has one component is called **connected graph**

 <div class="img-desc">
   <p><img src="/images/paths.png" title="A graph with three components"></p>
   <p><em>A graph with three components.
 Note a sole node counts as one more component.</em></p>
 </div>

 <button type="button" class="btn btn-large btn-default erdos-fadein-challenge">
   Show challenge
   </button>